csebooks/web-essentials/content.en/the-ajax-client/JavaScript-Control-Statements-I/_index.md

 The flowchart clearly shows the repetition.
 The flowline emerging from the rectangle wraps back to the decision, which the script tests each time through the loop until the deci- sion eventually becomes false.
 At this point, the while statement exits, and control passes to the next statement in the program.

-**7.8 Formulating Algorithms: Counter-Controlled Repetition** To illustrate how to develop algorithms, we solve several variations of a class-averaging problem.
+## Formulating Algorithms: Counter-Controlled Repetition

+To illustrate how to develop algorithms, we solve several variations of a class-averaging problem.
 Consider the following problem statement:

 _A class of ten students took a quiz.
 The grades (integers in the range 0 to 100) for this quiz are available to you.
 Determine the class average on the quiz._